andrew/ultimate-awesome/README.md

 - [awesome-makecode](https://github.com/adafruit/awesome-makecode) - A curated list of resources for Microsoft MakeCode.
 - [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
 Tools, audits, CTFs and more.
 - [awesome-power-analysis](https://github.com/anderson-optimization/awesome-power-analysis) - Awesome Power Analysis is for collecting power analysis related sources, including power flow, production cost modeling, etc.
-- [awesome-anvil](https://github.com/anvil-works/awesome-anvil) - A collection of resources for all your Anvil needs.
-Including awesome projects from the community, demos, blogs and tutorials.
 - [awesome-user-testing](https://github.com/augbog/awesome-user-testing) - A curated list of useful links and packages that help with user testing or AB testing in different environments.
 - [awesome-puppeteer-zh](https://github.com/chinanf-boy/awesome-puppeteer-zh) - 🇨🇳翻译: <awesome-puppeteer> Puppeteer 资源的精选列表 ❤️ 校对 ✅.
 - [awesome-env](https://github.com/claui/awesome-env) - Curated list of awesome version managers in the style of chruby, rbenv and rvm.